MichaelCade/90DaysOfDevOps/Days/day70.md

 From there the code is analysed and given a series of automated tests three examples are

-- Unit testing this tests the individual units of the source code
+- Unit testing tests the individual units of the source code
-- Validation testing this makes sure that the software satisfies or fits the intended use
+- Validation testing makes sure that the software satisfies or fits the intended use
-- Format testing this checks for syntax and other formatting errors
+- Format testing checks for syntax and other formatting errors

 These tests are created as a workflow and then are run every time you push to the master branch so pretty much every major development team has some sort of CI/CD workflow and remember on a development team the new code could be coming in from teams all over the world at different times of the day from developers working on all sorts of different projects it's more efficient to build an automated workflow of tests that make sure that everyone is on the same page before the code is accepted.
 It would take much longer for a human to do this each time.

 ![](Images/Day70_CICD3.png)

-Once we have our tests complete and they are successful then we can compile and send to our repository.
-For example I am using Docker Hub but this could be anywhere that then gets leveraged for the CD aspect of the pipeline.
+Once we have our tests complete and they are successful then we can compile and send them to our repository.
+For example, I am using Docker Hub but this could be anywhere that then gets leveraged for the CD aspect of the pipeline.

 ![](Images/Day70_CICD4.png)

-So this process is obviously very much down to the software development process, we are creating our application, adding, fixing bugs etc and then updating our source control and versioning that whilst also testing.
+So this process is very much down to the software development process, we are creating our application, adding, fixing bugs etc and then updating our source control and versioning that whilst also testing.

-Moving onto the next phase is the CD element which in fact more and more is what we generally see from any off the shelf software, I would argue that we will see a trend that if we get our software from a vendor such as Oracle or Microsoft we will consume that from a Docker Hub type repository and then we would use our CD pipelines to deploy that into our environments.
+Moving onto the next phase is the CD element which more and more is what we generally see from any off-the-shelf software, I would argue that we will see a trend if we get our software from a vendor such as Oracle or Microsoft we will consume that from a Docker Hub type repository and then we would use our CD pipelines to deploy that into our environments.

 ### CD

-Now we have our tested version of our code and we are ready to deploy out into the wild and like I say, the Software vendor will run through this stage but I strongly believe this is how we will all deploy the off the shelf software we require in the future.
+Now we have our tested version of our code and we are ready to deploy out into the wild as I say, the Software vendor will run through this stage but I strongly believe this is how we will all deploy the off-the-shelf software we require in the future.

 It is now time to release our code into an environment.
 This is going to include Production but also likely other environments as well such as staging.